-- A negative PCR Test taken 72 hours before the flight.
+- A negative PCR Test, taken 72 hours before the flight.
 The clinic also needs to fill out and sign this form from MOFA, otherwise you might face issues during flight check-in or when you land in Japan.
 Japan is very strict about the exact type of test taken.
 There have been cases where the clinic did not indicate the correct term for test taken, and people faced issues entering Japan.

 - Written Pledge.
 Read through, sign and complete this written pledge.
-If you do not have it printed, they’ll provide you a copy upon arrival.
+If you do not have it printed, they’ll provide you with a copy upon arrival.
 But filling it in ahead of time might save you some time, and give you enough time to read as it is quite long.

 - Health Questionnaire (screenshot the QR Code after).
 After you have checked in for your flight and you have your seat number, you can fill out this form.
 If you don’t do it before, you will have to fill it out upon landing which might extend the time in airport.

 - (Optional) COVID Vaccination Certificate.
 A government-issued vaccination certificate.
-This is not required for entry, but being vaccinated this might give you a shorter quarantine period and other benefits.
+This is not required for entry, but being vaccinated might give you a shorter quarantine period and other benefits.

 Do I need to quarantine when I enter Japan?